vinparafina/ecological-marine-unit-android/README.md

 Explore our ocean ecosystems with EMUs!

 ## Description
 Using 50 year's worth of aggregated nutrient and physical ocean data from [NOAA](https://www.nodc.noaa.gov/OC5/woa13/), Esri has collaborated with the USGS, the Marine Conservation Institute, NatureServe, the University of Auckland, GRID-Arendal, NOAA, Duke University, the Woods Hole Oceanographic Institution, and many other partners to classify our oceans into 37 statistically distinct [ecological marine units](http://www.esri.com/ecological-marine-units) (EMUs).
-This Android mobile app is one tool you can use to explore ocean conditions locally and globally.
+Leveraging the Runtime SDK and ArcGIS, we'll show you how this Android mobile app can be used to explore ocean conditions locally and globally.

 ## Feature Services
+The heart of this application lies in the rich data stores collected by NOAA and analyzed by the scientific collaboration mentioned above.
+Over 50 million geospatial datapoints are hosted through AGOL [feature services](http://server.arcgis.com/en/server/10.5/publish-services/windows/what-is-a-feature-service-.htm).
 ## Querying Feature Tables

 ## Data Prep